chanitypham/vs-exam-client/api-documentation.md

       tags:
         - student
       summary: Request a break during exam
-      description: Allows a student to send a request to pause the exam
+      description: Allows a student to send a request to pause the exam.
+Requirems timeout atleast 30 seconds from client
       parameters:
         - in: query
           name: examID